spautz/packagelint/packages/types/docs/configs.md

   /** String & object: enable the rule with the given options */
   | [PackagelintRuleName, OptionsType]
   /** Object: a full PackagelintRuleConfig, see below */
-  | PackagelintRuleConfig;
+  | PackagelintRuleConfig<OptionsType>;

 // Each PackagelintRuleEntry is expanded into a PackagelintRuleConfig

 interface PackagelintRuleConfig {
   /** The rule's unique identifier.
-If this matches an existing Rule then it will apply these settings to that rule.
+If this matches an existing Rule then it will merge these settings over its
-   * If it is a new name then `extendRule` must be specified. */
+   * current or default config.
+If it is a new, unrecognized name then `extendRule` must be specified. */
-  name: PackagelintRuleName;
+  name: string;
   /** Whether or not to run the rule during validation */
   enabled: boolean;
-  /** When making a new rule based off of an existing one, to give it different options or a different errorLevel,
+  /** Used when making a new rule name which extends from an existing one, to give it its own options or a different
-   *  its implementation and default options will be copied from the base rule name.
+   * errorLevel.
+Its implementation and default options will be copied from the base rule name.
-   *  `name` must be a new, unrecognized value to do this. */ extendRule?: PackagelintRuleName;
+   * `name` must be a new, unrecognized value to do this. */ extendRule?: string;
   /** If the rule fails, the errorLevel that its failure is reported as */
   errorLevel: 'exception' | 'error' | 'warning' | 'suggestion' | 'ignore';
   /** Rule-specific options */